Asymmetric federalism: Czechoslovakia

 The Second Czechoslovak Republic (1938–1939) was divided into five lands, with the land of Slovakia given a higher degree of autonomy than the other lands, often regarded as a de facto federalist devolution.
 From 1945 to 1968, Czechoslovakia operated under an asymmetric federal model, and the Slovak National Council appointed a Chairman of the Board of Trustees, de facto the Prime Minister of Slovakia.
 In 1968 asymmetric federalism was officially abandoned, and the constitution was changed to a federal republic with the creation of the Slovak Socialist Republic and the Czech Socialist Republic with a new Czech National Council, but the ruling Communist Party of Czechoslovakia retained an asymmetrical partisan model with only a Communist Party of Slovakia and no Czech Communist Party until 1990.

 Germany

-The Basic Law, Germany's constitution, is broadly symmetric with some exceptions.
+The Basic Law, Germany's constitution since 1949, is broadly symmetric with some exceptions.
 Article 138 provides that changes "rules governing the notarial profession" in a southern German state require the consent of the state legislatures.
 Article 141 exempts Bremen from the requirement that German schools provide religious education.

+Historically, some states of the North German Federation and the German Empire (1867-1918) had special rights by constitution.
+For example, the king of Prussia was always the German Emperor, and states such as Bavaria had the right to organize their own military and raise certain taxes on their own (Reservatrecht).